 Why can't I use custom DNS settings on my device?

-When you manage a device using Circle (set it to a profile with a Filter Level of None, or Adult and below) the device's outbound Internet traffic will be intercepted using ARP spoofing.
+When you manage a device using Circle (set it to a profile with a Filter Level of Adult or lower) the device's outbound Internet traffic will be intercepted using ARP spoofing.
 If the traffic is allowed through based off your Filter Level settings its DNS will fallback to the router's settings and not the device's.
-There isn't a way to prevent this other than setting the device to "Unmanaged".
+There isn't a way to prevent this other than setting the device to "Unmanaged" or putting the profile on a Filter Level of None.
 You'll need to make the choice between those custom DNS settings different than your router versus managing a device using Circle.